-Keith Dixon-Roche has given us the the theory of spin in celestial bodies and atoms.
+Keith Dixon-Roche has given us the theory of spin in celestial bodies and atoms.
 This calculator uses this theory to determine the internal structure (Δ) of the force-centres within our own galaxy; the Milky Way.

 Isaac Newton's laws of orbital motion and Keith Dixon-Roche's spin theory have enabled us to determine the mass and spin-rate of the Milky Way's force-centre.
 CalQlator has adopted the name Hades for this unknown body.